marian42/wavefunctioncollapse/README.md

 Flight mode: Use M to toggle between flight mode and normal mode.
 In flight mode, you fly across the world, without any controls.

-## Opening the project in Unity

-If you want to work on this project using the Unity Editor, you need Blender 2.79 installed on your computer.

 ## Editing the module set

 By changing the module set, you can make some changes to the world generation without writing code.